Is your Kodi not working like it used to? Having issues streaming shows or movies?

 Is your Home Theater PC or Kodi box getting a bit old and slow?
 Maybe it doesn’t have very much RAM, or maybe the hard drive is starting to go bad and get ridiculously slow.
 These things could cause issues with video streaming simply because the computer can’t handle it.

-Some comments British readers here have shared this tip, and many have been ecstatic when they found this setting and it completely unlocked their Kodi streams.
+I’ve received some helpful comments from British readers who shared this tip, and many have been thrilled when they found this setting and it completely unlocked their Kodi streams.

 If you have a router from Sky, check the settings on it and turn off “Sky Shield” or “Sky Broadband Shield“.
 That setting is a web content filter that blocks access to some sites.
 Mostly, it blocks sites with malware or phishing scams, but it also happens to block sites that host video streams.

-Turn it off and your streams in Kodi will start working!
+Turn it off and your streams in Kodi should start working!

-If you can’t turn it off, you need to get a Kodi VPN!
+If you can’t turn it off, you may need to get a VPN.

 Maybe you’re not aware of your ISP’s content filter setting on your router, or maybe it’s locked on.
 There is a way around it, keep reading…